aqfgit/shopping-list/readme.md

 # Shopping list app

 Simple shopping list app created with React Native.
 It was made as a recruitment task to demonstrate my Typescript and React Native skills.
-Prior to making this project I had little to no knwoladge of those technologies.
-Finishing this app, hovever, gave me a better insight into how to use those tools and what makes them powerful.
+Prior to making this project, I had little to no knowledge of those technologies.
+Finishing this app, however, gave me a better insight into how to use those tools and what makes them powerful.

 Created for Android.